BSData/wh40k-epic-armageddon/README.md

 __Okay, nice project.
 Is it actually working?__ _I just want those files..._

 Yeah!
 We have it hosted on AppSpot.
 Take a look: [BattleScribe Data on Appspot][]

+##Notes##

+__Groups__

+The datafiles are cross-compatible with army lists currently published and maintained by NetEA, F-ERC, or EpicUK, where applicable.
+When you create a new roster, you should begin by selecting the community to which you belong, before adding your units.

+__Translations__

+You may notice the french language rules have variations.
+Each active community has made developments to suit the needs of their group; the french translations come from F-ERC and reflect their particular developments.

+__Army Lists__

+The first 50 datafiles provided here cover 126 of the _180+_ army lists currently available, as well as incorporating supplementary features, like Riot! or Minigeddon.
+If there's a particular list you wish to see included, get in touch and we'll consider it.
+(NB: we'd prefer to stick to lists from GW, NetEA, F-ERC, or EpicUK, to avoid any confusion.)

 ##Links##